csc-training/advanced-parallel-prog/docs/09-Parallel-IO-HDF5.md

   dataset writing
     - HDF5 uses MPI-IO file routines for file operations
     - HDF5 library has to be compiled with parallel I/O support
+- Each process can define different dataspace (i.e. hyperslab) for file
+    - similarly to file view with MPI I/O

 # Parallel IO with HDF5